Mitosis Unveiled: Unraveling the Cellular Dance of Life

 Significance of Mitosis:

-Growth and Development: Mitosis enables multicellular organisms to grow, develop, and repair tissues by producing new cells.
+Mitosis allows multicellular organisms to grow, develop and repair tissues by producing new cells.

 Regulation and Cell Cycle: